DrSchabbs/bindED/README.md

 # bindED

+Forked Note: Not official, this is a version that uses the first line of the file to have BindED working on oddyssey until @AlterNERDtive comes up with the real solution.

 This VoiceAttack plugin reads keybindings in Elite:Dangerous and stores them as VoiceAttack variables.
 It has originally been written by Gary (the developer of VoiceAttack) [and published on the VoiceAttack